Infantino: 'Necessary actions & sanctions' on Russian doping

-DUBAI, United Arab Emirates (AP) — FIFA President Gianni Infantino says any “necessary actions and sanctions” will be taken after investigators alleged that Russian soccer players had suspicious drug-test samples covered up.
+DUBAI, United Arab Emirates (AP) — Russia will face any “necessary actions and sanctions” after investigators alleged that soccer players had suspicious drug-test samples covered up as part of a wider doping scandal in the 2018 World Cup host nation, FIFA President Gianni Infantino said Wednesday.

-Emails released by the World Anti-Doping Agency showed there were five suspicious samples in the Russian men’s under-17 and under-21 national teams in 2013 and 2014.
+Five suspicious samples in the Russian men’s under-17 and under-21 national teams in 2013 and 2014 were exposed in emails released earlier this month by the World Anti-Doping Agency, accompanying investigator Richard McLaren’s report into Russian doping.

-Infantino says “if anything has happened with regards to doping cases in football which were covered up and which now are unveiled, then both FIFA as well as UEFA, depending on what the competence is for these particular cases, will be dealing with them and we will take the necessary actions and sanctions.”

-Then-sports minister Vitaly Mutko, who sits on FIFA’s ruling council, has also been accused of covering up a positive result in the Russian league.
+Then-sports minister Vitaly Mutko, who is also in charge of Russia’s World Cup preparations, has been accused of covering up a doping case in the Russian league.
+FIFA’s ethics committee has said it will examine McLaren’s report and the role of Mutko, who sits on FIFA’s ruling council.

 Most Read Stories